-- 1. global newswire reporting - 2. global monitoring and translation of local news performed by the BBC - 3. secondary sources such as local media, NGO and IGO reports, field reports, books etc.
+- 1. global newswire reporting - 2. global monitoring and translation of local news performed by the BBC - 3. secondary sources such as local media, NGO and IGO reports, field reports, social media such as Twitter and Telegram, books etc.

 The process is done in a "two-pass" system, first by consulting newswire sources for the entire globe then by consulting local/specialized sources based on information obtained from the first pass.